king601/AthensMC/README.md

 --------
-If having issues with assets pipleline, run "RAILS_ENV=production rake assets:precompile" then restart the server
+If having issues with assets pipeline, run "RAILS_ENV=production rake assets:precompile" then restart the server